Skilled Attorneys Manage Gwinnett County Child Custody Disputes

 Caring and committed advocacy to advance your child’s best interests

 Child custody is often the most contentious issue in a divorce.
 Spouses who are otherwise entirely reasonable can let their emotions get the better of them when discussing their children’s upbringing.
 Minor differences in parenting styles can become crises to resolve.
 Then, there are the rare, irrational spouses who use their children to hurt their ex without thought to the emotional consequences.
-At McGarity and Efstration, we have experience in in a wide variety of custody disputes.
+At McGarity & Efstration, LLC, we have experience in in a wide variety of custody disputes.
 We apply reason and work diligently for your child’s best interests as we seek a parenting plan that protects your parental rights.

 Child custody basics under Georgia law